 We currently operate in rural villages around Katete district in Eastern Zambia where we are preparing for a 2018 season with 100 teams and over a thousand girls competing for the highly sought after league champion title!

 In Zambia, girls often miss out on opportunities to play sports because they are expected to help with chores and take care of younger siblings.
 Yet, research has shown that giving girls the opportunity to play sports has awesome benefits, including: Breaking down gender stereotypes; Building leadership skills; Expanding social networks; Providing female mentorship and role models; Teaching teamwork; Building self-esteem and improving happiness through healthy, social organized activities.

 Ad-hoc teams exist in rural areas, however many lack proper equipment, structure and support to operate in an organized way.
-To change that, we piloted a league in 2014 which had approximately 50 teams and 600 girls aged 15 to 22.
-The teams were coached by volunteers and managed at the ward level by local staff.
+Teams are coached by volunteers and managed at the ward level by local staff.
 Teams practiced daily and held games with teams from neighboring villages on weekends.
-Scores and game recaps were announced on local radio and as the girls’ fan base in the villages grew.
-The league culminated with a tournament to determine the highly sought after district champions.
-The league was a smashing success so it expanded in following years to more areas with as many as 80 teams and 1,000 girls.
-Initially the focus has been on athletics, however in 2018 for the first time we will pilot a financial literacy training program to help build skills of young women.
+Scores and game recaps are announced on local radio Initially the focus has been on athletics, however in 2018 for the first time we will pilot a financial literacy training program to help build skills of young women.